datahiv3/Legalese-Node-LN1/CURRENT_PRIORITIES.md

 # Current Development Priorities for LN1 Legalese Node

 This document outlines the current development priorities for the LN1 Legalese Node project.
-It serves as a public guide for the DataHive development team, as well as current and prospective contractors.
+It serves as a guide for the DataHive development team, current contractors, and prospective contractors.

 ## Primary Focus Areas

 1. Legal Data Indexing and Curation System
+2. Node Operations
-2. Blockchain Integration
+3. Blockchain Integration
-3. Performance Optimization
+4. Performance Optimization

 ## 1. Legal Data Indexing and Curation System

 Our main priority for LN1 is establishing the foundational infrastructure for web-based legal data indexing and curation.
 For detailed technical specifications and implementation details, see [LEGAL_DATA_SYSTEM.md](/docs/technical/LEGAL_DATA_SYSTEM.md).

-This includes:
+### Core Focus:
 - Implementing efficient web scraping for:
   - Cookie policies
   - Privacy policies